Tharos-ux/pangenome-notes/content/Building a graph/minigraph.md

 + `c` enables base-level alignment
 + `x` is to specify a preset, here `ggs`, which is a simple algorithm for incremental graph generation

+> [!IMPORTANT] Publication and availability
+> Publication is [available](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02168-z), and source code is available [here](https://github.com/lh3/minigraph)

 The output will be in **rGFA** format, a sub-type of GFA1 that adds information about positions in the graph but removes information of genomes' origins.
 In rGFA, you don't have W-lines or P-lines that do serves to get the information of which fragment goes to which genome.
-It's a development choice
+It's a [development choice](https://github.com/lh3/minigraph/issues/27) that was made [in the formalism of rGFA](https://github.com/lh3/minigraph/issues/26), because H. Li see his tool as a way to [embed multiple genomes on a reference](https://github.com/nf-core/pangenome/issues/20), and not doing something which is reference-free.

+A pull request was made in 2022, adding [P-lines support to minigraph](https://github.com/lh3/minigraph/pull/77) but was never accepted.
+However, one can get this version by getting the associated commit ID.

 > [!WARNING] Warning
 > minigraph outputs nodes prefixed with `s` ; with some tools (such as odgi) it may cause crashes.
+To convert those rGFA's to standard GFA files, [you can use gfautil](https://github.com/vgteam/vg/issues/3129)